jdrabble/running-track/README.md

 - As a user I want to see how I am progressing against my monthly goals, versus completed runs, as a percentage.
 - As a user I want to be able to see how many goals I have completed by month and in total.
 - As a user I want to be rewarded with a trophy when I achieve my monthly goal.
-- As a user I want my goal progress to be updated to include all my relevant completed monthly runs that occurred before the monthly goal was set up - for example, when an in-progress monthly goal is deleted and recreated.
+- As a user I want my monthly goal progress to be automatically updated to include all my relevant completed monthly runs that occurred before the monthly goal was set up - for example, if a goal is created part way through a month.
 - As a user I want to be able to create planned and completed runs that are linked to my corresponding monthly goal.
 - As a user I want to be able to edit all details of my runs, but not be able to change the run date to a different month and year to that of the linked goal month and year.
 - As a user I want to be able to delete my runs.